aizook/Spark_DBSCAN/README.md

-SparkAI
+Spark_DBSCAN
 =======
-Spark AI is a scala open source library of clustering algorithms implemented for Apache Spark
+Spark_DBSCAN is a scala open source library of clustering algorithms implemented for Apache Spark

 ## Installation